Skip to main content

 Fundamentals

-The conversation around often centers on health risk assessments, biometric screenings, and the financial rewards offered for participation.
+The conversation around employer wellness programs often centers on health risk assessments, biometric screenings, and the financial rewards offered for participation.
 Your experience of these programs is personal; it involves your body, your data, and your sense of autonomy.
 Understanding the legal framework governing these incentives is the first step toward navigating them with confidence.

 Lawmakers and regulatory bodies like the Equal Employment Opportunity Commission (EEOC) have established these financial guardrails to define the point at which a reward becomes so substantial that it might feel less like an invitation and more like a requirement.
 The primary limit is set at 30 percent of the total cost of self-only health insurance coverage.
 This figure represents a carefully considered threshold, intended to be meaningful enough to encourage engagement while preserving the voluntary nature of your participation.